MerosCrypto/Meros/docs/Protocol/Transactions.md

 - signature: Ed25519 Signature.
 - proof: Work that proves this isn't spam.

 Data Transactions are sequential.
 The first Data Transaction a sender creates has a single input of their Ed25519 Public Key, left-padded with 16 zeroed out bytes.
-From then on, Data Transactions always have a single input; the Argon hash (see below) of the previous Data Transaction created by that sender.
+From then on, Data Transactions always have a single input; the hash of the previous Data Transaction created by that sender.
 Data Transactions' input's index and outputs are not used.

 Data hashes are defined as `Blake2b-384("\3" + input.txHash + data)`, where input.txHash takes up 48 bytes and data variable bytes.
+The hash must not start with 16 0s.

 The signature must be the signature produced by the sender signing the hash.